Stevenish Career Management Center

 Throughout your graduate program at GSOM, the professional career management staff will work with you to set goals, develop a career plan, and implement an effective internship and/or job search strategy.
 They conduct resume and cover letter review, and will help you tackle your LinkedIn profile.
 They also offer mock interviews to help you prepare for that next opportunity and provide advice on salary negotiations.
 The career center encourages students to attend trainings and workshops offered through the academic year.

-GSOM students and alumni have access to employment and internship opportunities provided to us from employers through the use of the center’s online career system, GSOM Recruiter.
-This system provides numerous career resources from internships to job opportunities and mock interviews.
+GSOM students and alumni have access to employment and internship opportunities provided to us from employers through the use of the center’s online career system, Handshake.
+This system provides numerous career resources from internships to job opportunities.
 You can personally upload your resumes, cover letters, and update your personal profile, as well as apply to internships and full-time job opportunities.
 At the same time, employers are able to post openings and search through resumes that have been uploaded by our students.
-If you are a current GSOM student or GSOM alumnae/us and do not currently have access to the system, contact firstname.lastname@example.org.
+If you are a current GSOM student you can log in using your Clark email address and password.
+If you are a GSOM alumnae/us, create an account here and select Clark University as your school.
+Your profile will be routed to Clark for approval.

 An internship will help you become more certain about your career choices, give you greater professional confidence, enhance your skills and abilities, and provide you with a better understanding of what it takes to find employment and to succeed on the job.